For cost information go to the program budget sheet. Note: financial aid can be used for study abroad programs.

 For information on the application process view the Eligibility and Application link for information on Small Group Advising Sessions and London Launch Sessions.

 London Launch Sessions

 Launch sessions are held prior to the application period and attendance is required in order to apply for the program.
 The sessions give you an opportunity to meet the faculty directors, learn about the program components and what it is like to live, volunteer and study in London.
 If you are not able to attend the information session, please contact us directly for access to the application.

 LBS 2017 London Launch Session:

 Final acceptance will be made after a selection interview.

 Note to Accepted Students: All students accepted into the London Business Semester are required to attend all scheduled pre-departure meetings and orientation sessions.
-These meetings will take place during Spring semester 2014, dates will be sent with approval notifications.
+These meetings will take place during the Spring semester, dates will be sent with approval notifications.

 Once accepted into the London Business Semester, you will need to sign a release for St. Thomas to obtain a criminal background check in order to be placed at your community service site in London (this is a legal requirement of the U.K.).
-The nature of some offences may result in limits to the type of placement or restrict students altogether from obtaining a community service placement in London.
-Note that any reported offenses may be recorded onto your UST discipline record, and that serious offenses may result in disciplinary action by UST, including a determination that you are not eligible for Study Abroad programs.
+The nature of some offenses may result in limits to the type of placement or restrict students altogether from obtaining a community service placement in London.
+Note that any reported offenses may be recorded onto your St. Thomas discipline record, and that serious offenses may result in disciplinary action by St. Thomas, including a determination that you are not eligible for Study Abroad programs.

 The program is limited to 50 students.